China’s Pace Here and There (June 2007)

 Hong Kong Rush

 It was not rush hour, but it did seem like that in Hong Kong.
-This city reminded me of Manhattan, New York, because of its busy, carefree, and energy-driven qualities.
+This city reminded me of Manhattan, New York, because of its busy (yet carefree in some parts), energy-driven qualities.

 Ngong Ping, Lantau Island in Hong Kong